 The following table sets out the infractions that may arise from failing to abide by the terms of this Directive and the penalties that may be applicable as a consequence.
-The Schedule to the Criminal Justice (Standard Scale Of Fines) (Jersey) Law 1993 specifies a fine for level 4 on the Standard Scale to be £5,000 and level 2 on the Scale to be £500

-Failure Infraction Penalty Release of goods under customs control without valid Customs authority Art 17(4) Customs Law Persons releasing the goods: Fine not exceeding level 2 on the standard scale and goods liable to forfeiture; Proprietor or consignee: Fine not exceeding level 2 on the standard scale and goods liable to forfeiture; or possible penalty amounts under Customs Failure to provide documents relating to imported goods within a 3 year period of importation (in support of Import Declarations) Art 25(6) Customs Law Proprietor or consignee liable to fine of level 4 on standard scale; or possible penalty amounts under Customs Law Failure to make Import Declarations within required time period deadline Art 25(6) Customs Law Proprietor or consignee liable to fine of level 4 on standard scale; and

-Cancellation of Approved Trader status; or possible penalty amounts under Customs Law Fraudulent evasion of duty; e.g. deliberate under declaration of value Art 61(2)(a) Customs Law Unlimited fine and / or 7 years imprisonment; and Goods liable to forfeiture Fraudulent claim for relief of duty Art 61(2)(a) Customs Law Unlimited fine and / or 7 years imprisonment; and Goods liable to forfeiture Approved Traders: Failure to pay GST accounts by deadline Art 64(1) GST Law Cancellation of Approved Trader status; Approved Traders: Failure to pay excise or customs duty accounts by deadline Breach of Agent's Directive Cancellation of Approved Trader status;
+Failure Infraction Penalty Release of goods under customs control without valid Customs authority Art 17(4) Customs Law Persons releasing the goods: Fine not exceeding level 2 on the standard scale and goods liable to forfeiture.
+Proprietor or consignee: Fine not exceeding level 2 on the standard scale and goods liable to forfeiture; or possible penalty amounts under Customs Law Failure to retain or furnish information relating to imported goods within a 6- year period of importation (in support of Import Art 25(6) Customs Law Proprietor or consignee liable to fine; or possible penalty amounts under Customs Law Declarations) Failure to make Import Declarations within required time period deadline Art 25(6) Customs Law Proprietor or consignee liable to fine and Cancellation of Approved Trader status; or possible penalty amounts under Customs Law Fraudulent evasion or attempted evasion e.g., evasion of duty Art 61(2) Customs Law Unlimited fine and / or 7 years imprisonment; and Goods liable to forfeiture Approved Traders: Failure to pay GST accounts by deadline Art 64(1) GST Law Cancellation of Approved Trader status; Approved Traders: Failure to pay excise or customs duty accounts by deadline Breach of Agent's Directive Cancellation of Approved Trader status;